amccarthy1/charge/README.md

 ### Project Set-Up
 #### Installing Dependencies
- - Install project dependencies with `npm install`
+ - Install project dependencies with `npm install`.

 #### Database Initialization
  - Create a file `config/config.json` with your database information (and credentials, if required)
  - Install the sequelize cli (This will help you run migrations).